rprichard/winpty/misc/console-handles.md

 `STARTF_USESTDHANDLES` also works.
 See `Test_CreateProcess_Duplicate_XPPipeBug`
 in `misc/buffer-tests` for a test case.

+### <a name="xpinh">Windows XP duplication inheritability [xpinh]</a>

+When `CreateProcess` in XP duplicates an inheritable handle, the duplicated handle is non-inheritable.
+In Vista and later, the new handle is also inheritable.

 ### <a name="dupproc">`CreateProcess` duplicates `INVALID_HANDLE_VALUE` until Windows 8.1 [dupproc]</a>

 From Windows XP to Windows 8, when `CreateProcess` duplicates parent standard handles into the child, it duplicates `INVALID_HANDLE_VALUE` (aka the `GetCurrentProcess()` pseudo-handle) to a true handle to the parent process.
 This bug was fixed in Windows 8.1.

+On some older operating systems, the WOW64 mode also translates `INVALID_HANDLE_VALUE` to `NULL`.

+### <a name="wow64dup">CreateProcess duplication broken w/WOW64 [wow64dup]</a>

+On some versions of Windows, when a 32-bit program invokes another 32-bit program, `CreateProcess`'s handle duplication does not occur.
+Traditional console handles are passed through, but other handles are converted to `NULL`.
+The problem does not occur when 64-bit programs invoke 64-bit programs.
+(I have not tested 32-bit to 64-bit or vice versa.)

+The problem affects at least:

+ - Windows 7 SP2

 ### Windows Vista BSOD